 - The officer in charge of the Police Station nearest the zone

 - The liquor licensees and secretaries of registered clubs whose premises border on or adjoin or are adjacent to the proposed zone

 - Any known group that might be affected by the creation of the AFZ.

-- Consider any submissions received and where it is decided to proceed with the declaration, notify this decision (whether as originally proposed or as amended) in a local newspaper at least seven days in advance of the proposed date of commencement.
+- Consider any submissions received and where it is decided to proceed with the declaration, notify the community of this decision (whether as originally proposed or as amended) at least seven days in advance of the proposed date of commencement.